 Blood pressure levels can also be affected by heavy drinking.
 Individuals who have more than two drinks per day risk elevating their blood pressure.
 This risk increases dramatically if the person drinking only has one kidney.
 High blood pressure is closely linked to various diseases of the liver and kidneys.

 Alcohol use disorder, or AUD, can exacerbate related disorders.
 Once the liver is damaged, the kidneys must work harder to maintain the ideal rate of blood filtration.
 People who drink with only one kidney are placing an incredible burden on one organ to filter the blood.
 This burden will only increase if the liver is also suffering from damage.
-The actual risks of drinking will therefore depend on the rate of alcohol use, frequency, and health of the internal organs.
+The actual risks of drinking will, therefore, depend on the rate of alcohol use, frequency, and health of the internal organs.
 The link between liver disease and kidney disorders is clear; most cases are found in patients with alcohol dependency.

 Can You Drink Alcohol With One Kidney?

 Alcohol use disorder is unlikely to dissuade drinkers from continuing to drink.
 However, if it’s not presently possible to stop drinking entirely, there are many actions you can take to minimize the damage.
 This one kidney is now tasked with all of the responsibilities of two kidneys; if the burden is too high for too long a period of time, it could fail.
-The risks of adrenal failure for a person with one kidney is potentially lethal.
+The risks of adrenal failure for a person with one kidney are potentially lethal.

 Here are some tips you can take to minimize the damage:

-- Regulate your diet, and remove any additional toxic substances that you might be ingesting in your food.
+• Regulate your diet and remove any additional toxic substances that you might be ingesting in your food.

-- Select an exercise style that is compatible with your current health condition.
+• Select an exercise style that is compatible with your current health condition.
 Regular practice helps the blood to circulate, and this helps the kidneys during the blood filtration process.

-- Research other stories about people who live with a single kidney; there’s no need to learn everything the hard way.
+• Research other stories about people who live with a single kidney; there’s no need to learn everything the hard way.
 Tap into the existing body of knowledge that exists.

-- Reach your proportional body weight, and stay hydrated.
+• Reach your proportional body weight, and stay hydrated.

-- Monitor your blood sugar and blood pressure levels, if applicable.
+• Monitor your blood sugar and blood pressure levels, if applicable.

-- Get a regular medical exam to detect early problems.
+• Get a regular medical exam to detect early problems.

 Summary